<< Click to Display Table of Contents >> Content Security Policy definition |

 Make sure to define correctly the Content Security Policy.
 If the value of the parameter has an incorrect syntax, the parameter will be ignored and the policy will allow unrestricted access. |

-4.When you finish, click Ok.
+4.When you finish, click OK.
 The new parameter will be shown in the corresponding environment.

 Considerations for CSP Configuration